 Wildflowers and Weeds

-Once a month, the fourth Saturday of each month, we walk in Barrm Birrm to enjoy what's out and to knock off some of the weeds.
-We balance wonder with work, and it feels damn good.
+Once a month, the fourth Saturday of each month in winter, and the fourth Wednesday evening of summer, we walk in Barrm Birrm.
+People join us to enjoy what's out, to knock off some of the weeds, and to be with people who like being out in the bush.

 Walking up through Goshawk Way.
 RCL member Sean McConnell has been visiting regularly, finding feathers, hearing the high repeated whistle, and today, a sighting.
 Something hawk-ish is living in these parts.
 Could it be the Red Goshawk?

-Come to 'Wildflowers and Weeds', 4th Saturday each month, 10-12 from 288 Gap Road, and learn the calming art of weeding while walking.
+Come to 'Wildflowers and Weeds', 4th Wednesday each month, 5-7 through summer standard time, meeting at 288 Gap Road.
+Come and learn the calming art of weeding while walking.
+We balance wonder with work, and it feels damn good.